Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Frobenius twist and differential operators

-Note that $V\fr$ is nothing but $\mr{Frob}_{\Spec\k}^*V$ if we consider $V$ as a quasi-coherent sheaf on $\Spec\k$.
-For every vector space $V$ we have the corresponding affine space $\mb A(V)$, considered as a group scheme with an additional action of $\k$.
-Then on the level of $\k$-points two twists coinside:
+where $\overset{(1)}{\cdot}$ denotes the new linear structure.
+Note that $V\fr$ is exactly ${F}_{\k}^*V$, if we consider $V$ as a quasi-coherent sheaf on $\Spec\k$.
+For every vector space $V$ there is the corresponding affine space $\mb A(V)$ considered as a scheme that represents a functor with values in $\k$-vector spaces ($\k$-vector space scheme).
+Then on the level of $\k$-points the two twists coinside: